Archives For winter

 The tracks look like a coyote circled around after running out of the woods.

-This isn’t the clearest picture, but you can still see that the coyote came from the wooded area toward the front of the picture, then it turned around and sank its front paws in the snow where you see two clear side-by-side holes in the snow.
+This isn’t the clearest picture, but you can still see that the coyote came from the wooded area toward the front of the picture.
+Then it turned around and sank down on its front paws, right where you see two clear side-by-side holes in the snow.
 It turned and ran to the right of the picture frame.
-You can imagine a spirted puppy running excitedly as it plays in the new snow, and leaving tracks like these.
+You can imagine a spirited puppy, running excitedly as it plays in the new snow and leaves tracks like these.
+Was the coyote playing?
+Hunting?
+Running away?
+If you’re walking with someone, especially kids, it’s fun to come up with a story.

 PHOTO: a set of rabbit tracks appears from behind the corner of the building, turns around and goes back in the direction it came from.

-The rabbit who left these tracks decided to turn around and go back instead of coming around the corner of the building.
+The rabbit that left these tracks decided to turn around and go back instead of coming around the corner of the building.

-Here the rabbit hopped to the corner of the building, stopped, and then turned around and went back the way it came.
-Did it possilby see or smell the coyotes that were running around and decide to go back to hiding?
+Here, the rabbit hopped to the corner of the building, stopped, and then turned around and went back the way it came.
+Did it possibly see or smell the coyotes that were running around and decide to go back to hiding?

-On my walk I found squirrel, bird, and mouse tracks.
+I also spotted squirrel, bird, and mouse tracks.
 And then I found these strange marks in the snow.

 PHOTO: a nice layer of snow on top of a hedge row has long parallel lines from students dragging their fingers along the hedge as they walked past.